esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 exercises: 15
 questions:
 - "What are metadata?"
-- "What is an ontology (or controlled vocabulary)?"
+- "What is an ontology or controlled vocabulary?"
 - "What are metadata standards?"
 objectives:
 - "Understand metadata and their role in FAIR data"